pythian/blog-files/README.md

 The client is Linux.
 Some of these scripts may require adjustments for the differences in how lines are terminate if the scripts are run on Windows.

-These tables and views are rather contrived, and do not fit any good design pattern.
-They are simply for demonstration o f
+Several of the tables and views used in this article are rather contrived, and do not fit any good design pattern.
+They are simply for demonstration purposes.

 ## dbms_utility.expand_sql_text